jka6502/sokkit/README.md

 If the plugin is contained in a single script file, the `.js` extension is removed.

-If the plugin is discovered in a module called `appname-pluginname` then the `appname-` prefix is removed, so an application using the following plugins:
+If the plugin is discovered in a module called `application-pluginname`, or a filename `application-plugin` then the `application-` prefix is removed, so an application using the following plugins:

 ```
-	application-plugin1
+	node_modules/application-plugin1/
-	application-plugin2
+	node_modules/application-plugin2/

 	./components/feature1.js
-	./components/feature2.js
+	./components/application-feature2.js
 ```

 Will have the following plugins: